ericadreisbachdeveloper/renegadeadacheng/README.md

 Connect to the Git repository by first confirming you can connection to the server via SSH without requiring a password.
 This process varies from host to host.
 Instructions for sites hosted on SiteGround here: https://www.siteground.com/kb/how_to_log_in_to_my_shared_account_via_ssh_in_linux/

-The remote Git hook is located in `/home/u299-bgsbpjxst6zm/www/adac1.sg-host.com/dev.git/hooks/post-receive`
+The remote Git hook is located in <br />
+`/home/u299-bgsbpjxst6zm/www/adac1.sg-host.com/dev.git/hooks/post-receive`

 Detailed instructions: https://toroid.org/git-website-howto

-**NOTE: the /wp-content/ directory is renamed /files/ &mdash; local site clones must match this directory structure for successful version control**
+**NOTE: the /wp-content/ directory is renamed /files/** <br />
+Local site clones must match this directory structure for successful version control. <br />
+See below on the **Wordpress /wp-content/ Directory** for details.